 If you’re looking for a disposable option, Flex offers one called the Flex Disc that’s basically made for the occasion.
 You can purchase an eight-count single box for $10.99 (one disc is the equivalent of three super tampons) all while getting 12-hour protection, fewer cramps, less dryness and, of course, mess-free period sex.
 It’s easy to use too!
 Flex offers a helpful guide, which takes you step-by-step through how to insert, wear and remove it.

-One notable exception to this rule of thumb is INTIMINA’s Ziggy Cup, which is specifically designed as a safe option for those looking to use a reusable menstrual cup during sex.
+However, there is one notable exception to the “no reusable menstrual cup during sex” rule.
+INTIMINA’s Ziggy Cup is specifically designed as a safe option for those looking to use a reusable menstrual cup during sex.
 It’s the first and only reusable cup that can be used during sex because it’s made from ultra-thin silicone, so you don’t have to worry about leaving a mess or feeling any discomfort (in fact, one reviewer claimed she “couldn’t even feel it in at all.”)

-- It can be hard to retrieve said cup afterwards, but you probably shouldn’t leave it up there.
+2. It can be hard to retrieve said cup afterward, but you probably shouldn’t leave it up there.

 Will I be trying this period sex method anytime soon?
 Probably not, but that’s more to do with my issue of not being able to remember there’s a foreign object floating around inside me.
-If you’re going to give it a whirl, use disposable cups or INTIMINA’s reusable Ziggy Cup and pee afterwards, because nobody likes getting a UTI.
+If you’re going to give it a whirl, use disposable cups like the Flex Disc or INTIMINA’s reusable Ziggy Cup and pee afterward because nobody likes getting a UTI.